 Now known as the hip place to be, Dalston was then a cheap district, a world away from what it is considered right now.
 While living in the neighbourhood, British photographer Andrew Holligan shot the people he came across with a 1950s Rolleiflex, creating an archive of images which has now been published as a book called Dalston in the 80s.

 At that time the London suburb of Dalston wasn’t an easy place to live.
 City’s race divide was at its height, nationalist graffiti was scrawled along the canals and the Draconian forces of Margaret Thatcher’s government were busy destroying working communities.
-“I have never counted how many photos I took here”, remembers Holligan that moved from Dalston to Sydney (where he actually lives) in the spring of 1986.
+“I have never counted how many photos I took here”, remembers Holligan who moved from Dalston to Sydney in the spring of 1986.
 “In comparison to today’s digital output, it was a very small amount, partly because of the expense, but more significantly because street photography to me is about capturing a moment then moving on”.

 Warning: Invalid argument supplied for foreach() in /home/nbl/public_html/cmt/haikure/tmpl/blog/post.php on line 34